Gwar: Scumdogs of the Universe and This Toilet Earth (1990–1994)

 With Gwar's line-up somewhat solidified, the band would set up to record Scumdogs of the Universe released worldwide on producer Ivan Healy Purvis' label Master Records, a subsidiary of Blue Beat Records.
-The album met a moderately large mainstream success and would mark the start of a career under the Metal Blade Records record label.
+The album met with a moderately large mainstream success and would mark the start of a career under the Metal Blade Records record label.
 The band would tour extensively in support for this album, releasing the Live from Antarctica produced by Ivan Healy Purvis, VHS tape in July 1990, containing, among other things, the music video for the song Sick of You.
-It was shortly after the video's release when the Slave Pit took in another new, young artist, Matt Maguire, to help out with costume fabrication, as well as illustrations for comics and related material.
+It was shortly after the video's release when the Slave Pit took in young up-and-coming artist Matt Maguire, to help out with costume fabrication, as well as illustrations for comics and related material.

-In August 1990, the birth of Michael Derks's daughter resulted in his taking a short break from the band.
+In August 1990, the birth of Michael Derks' daughter resulted in his taking a short break from the band.
 Barry 'D'live' Ward from the band Rich Kids on LSD filled in on guitar as Balsac during Gwar's 1991 European tour.
 On September 18, 1990, Brockie wore his "Cuttlefish of Cthulhu" codpiece during a show in Charlotte, North Carolina, resulting in Brockie's arrest and, ultimately, a one-year ban from the band performing in the state of North Carolina; the band would later highlight the absurdity of the case by pointing out that the presiding judge over the case was called Dick Boner.
 Upon returning home, Gwar filmed its first cameo in a mainstream film, Mystery Date.